mbonizzato/OptimizeNeurostim/README.md

 ## Custom Matlab implementation

+Fixed-lengthscales (rho) implementation of GP-BO optimization of neurostimulation.
+Computes algorithmic performance for all values of a selected hyperparameter, for a given dataset.

+This is the fastest (About 10x) and most performant implementation (+2% accuracy on our datasets) of GP-BO.
+However, the fixed-lengthscale hyperparameter choice comes with less flexibility (see article).
+All alternative versions introduce the variable-lengthscale option.

 Tested with all Matlab version between 2018b and 2021b.
 Does not require specialized third-party libraries.

 ## GPML Matlab implementation

+Variable-lengthscales (rho min/max) implementation of GP-BO optimization of neurostimulation.

 Tested with all Matlab version between 2018b and 2021b.
 Requires GPML Matlab Code version 4.2 by Carl Edward Rasmussen and Hannes Nickisch